 Selecting a School

-When applying, start by selecting one of our academic schools/colleges: the College of Arts and Sciences (The Economics major is closed for Winter term), the Leavey School of Business (closed for Winter Term), or the School of Engineering.
+When applying, start by selecting one of our academic schools/colleges: the College of Arts and Sciences (Economics is closed), the Leavey School of Business, or the School of Engineering.
 Once you’ve chosen a school, you can declare a major or remain undeclared.

 SCU uses the Common Application for transfer applicants.
 In addition to the Application itself, we require the following materials: